Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Parallel quantum algorithms

 Figure~\ref{fig:setup}c) showcases a typical result enabled by the digital twin simulation: the effects of crosstalk errors as they become visible in projective measurements analog to an experimental setup.
 The fact of simulating qutrits allows one to explore different readout schemes either with a readout of both qubit states, see i) in Fig.~\ref{fig:setup}c), or a single-state readout scheme where we choose the $\ket{0}$ state, see ii).
 For each measurement of the $\ket{0}$ or $\ket{1}$ state, one needs to transfer the corresponding state to an additional state for readout, e.g., to the ground state of the optical qubit.
 A single-state readout scheme, e.g., of state $\ket{0}$, avoids the additional overhead of transferring the second state $\ket{1}$ also to state for the readout and measuring it.
 The sum along the axis \guillemotleft{}Count $\ket{1}$\guillemotright{} of the histogram iii) for the two-state readout leads to the histogram iv) of the single-state readout.
 The sum of the probabilities along one axis underlines how the readout schemes differ in information: counting only the number of qubits in $\ket{0}$, the state $\ket{11 \ldots 11}$ originating in the GHZ state is indistinguishable from the state $\ket{11 \ldots 11r}$, which has an error due to a remaining population in the $\ket{r}$ state.
 In the example of Fig.~\ref{fig:setup}c), this fraction is below $10^{-5}$.
-Also, the effect of crosstalk is clearly visible comparing the projective measurements of $\rg = \sqrt{10} \al$ and $\rg = \sqrt{16} \al$.
+When comparing the probability bars representing errors in the projective measurements, the impact of crosstalk is evident as the bars differ by two orders of magnitude, i.e., up to $10^{-3}$ errors for $\rg = \sqrt{10} \al$ versus $10^{-5}$ for $\rg = \sqrt{16} \al$.
 The probabilities for this set of states shown in the histogram are extracted directly from the TTN by sampling 1,000,000 projective measurements.
-For both $\rg=\sqrt{10}$ and $\rg = \sqrt{16}$, the samples cover at least $99.945\%$ of the probability, i.e., a single measurement appears with at most $0.055\%$ probability not in the data shown; these statistics can be directly compared to experiments.
+For both $\rg=\sqrt{10} a$ and $\rg = \sqrt{16} a$, the samples cover at least $99.945\%$ of the probability, i.e., a single measurement appears with at most $0.055\%$ probability not in the data shown; these statistics can be directly compared to experiments.
 Although simulations of projective measurements are possible as shown in Fig.~\ref{fig:setup}c), we concentrate in the remainder on the infidelity which is more accessible in its interpretation as a single number.